mnemnion/JLpeg.jl/Plans.md

 at the end.
 We end up with one stack of data, and another stack of Tuples with index references into the data and what to do with it.
 For fake groups the answer is nothing.
-No extra group stack either, we push open captures as a tuple of the capture and its index into the group vector, and when we get a fake close, we can O(1) replace it with a sentinel value.
-Two passes always sounds like more work, I have to remind myself no, it's the same amount of work being done in a different order.
-It isn't the sort of thing I'd do if it wasn't useful, there are some weird bits, we still need the operation stac
+No extra group stack either, we push open captures as a tuple of the capture and its index into the group stack, and when we get a fake close, we can O(1) replace it with a sentinel value.
+Then when we've processed all captures, we iterate the tuples and carve up the string.

+This is somewhat more allocation and overhead, but with LidCaptures, it's essential.
+It isn't the sort of thing I'd do if it wasn't useful, but if it lets us do prefix-matching without backtracking, worth it.
+Also a nice architecture for adding annotating-captures once StyledStrings are broadly available, because it separates the logic of arranging captures from the logic of creating the actual PegMatch, letting us plug in a different function which instead creates an annotated string.
+Given both of those things, I count the extra overhead to be worthwhile.
+The current code also makes PegCaptures and throws them away sometimes, a condition we can detect and prevent by separating the organizing and building phases of capturing.

-Cheap to code, for the VM, too.
+This approach is cheap to code for the VM as well.
 A WinCommit points the Choice at a new label, we just make that location our special CloseCapture (a `LidCaptureInst`, let's say).
 It has its own opcode and we can therefore include the final jump in the instruction.

 Clearly the Stay Winning optimization is going to be the last thing we add.
 I'll want to benchmark it, for one thing.